farcasterxyz/protocol/docs/SPECIFICATION.md

 ## 1.2 Signers

-A _Signer_ is an Ed25519[^ed25519] key-pair that applications can use to authorize messages.
+A _Signer_ is an Ed25519[^ed25519] key pair that applications can use to authorize messages.

-A user authorizes an application's Signer with a signature from their custody address which currently holds their fid.
+A user authorizes an application's Signer with a signature from their custody address currently holding their fid.
 The application can use the Signer to authorize Casts, Reactions and Verifications for that user.
 Users can revoke a Signer at any time with a signature from their custody address.

 ```mermaid
 graph TD